anna-tech-basics/anna-kroeger-tb-II/README.md

-# Exam Project Tech Basics II
+# Anna's Tech Basics II Exam Project
 This repository contains my exam project code and respective report for Tech Basics 2.
 I have decided to build upon my project "Gym Girls" from Tech Basics 1 which can be found under https://github.com/anna-tech-basics/exam-project-tech-basics-1.